The following spoils basically the entirety of Better Call Saul season 4.

 And that, friends, is where we will find Howard, Kim, Mike, Gus, Nacho, Lalo, and the artist now known as Saul Goodman at the beginning of Better Call Saul season 5.

-Better Call Saul season 5 premieres on February 23 at 10:05 p.m.
+Better Call Saul season 5 is available to stream now on Netflix.
+Season 6 premieres Sunday, April 18 at 9 p.m.
 ET on AMC.